hbk91/hbk91.github.io/index.md

 description: In a world where one can be anything, be kind
 ---

-### 1. Machine Learning & Finance Projects in Python
+### 1. Machine Learning & Finance Projects using Python

 <ol type="a">
 <li>